The Atheist Bible, CC-BY Fabian M. Suchanek

 Responsibility

-As it turns out, with this freedom also comes responsibility (in the following sense): How we structure our society is completely up to us.
-We cannot say that humans are the victims of the rules that govern them, because it was humans who made these rules in the first place — either by consensus or not.
+As it turns out, with this freedom also comes responsibility, in the following sense: How we structure our society is completely up to us.
+We cannot say that humans are the victims of the rules that govern them, because it was humans who made these rules in the first place.
 One way or another, it is always humans who are responsible for the laws.

 There once was a time in America when no woman could vote.
 Yet, somehow, even though women could not vote, they all have the right to vote today.
 How did that happen?